TomoBossi/flaco/README.md

 Compile and run the program.
 Requires `ffmpeg` (to convert FLAC to MP3) and `mpv` (to play audio).
 I included an example FLAC in the assets folder.
 It also happens to be the goated opening track of the goat's magnum opus.

 ## TODOs:
-- Add score-keeping using an auto-generated/auto-updated .csv file:
-    - By default, generate or update file flaco.csv in the current working directory
-    - Add an optional flag to disable scorekeeping during the current execution
-    - Add an optional flag to provide a custom path for the .csv (replacing the default)
-    - Check that the .csv (default or provided) has only the expected columns as its first line
-- Add statistical analysis of previous results .csv
-    - By default, use file flaco.csv in the current working directory
-    - Reuse the optional flag mentioned above to provide a custom path for the .csv
-    - If the .csv file already exists, show the summary after the title when running the program
+- Display statistical analysis of previous results .csv after the title when running the program
-    - Add an optional flag to only show the summary and exit (ignoring all other flags except the one that optionally provides the path of the .csv)
-    - The summary must at the very least include a table showing, for each bitrate present in the data:
+- For each bitrate present in the data, display a table including:
     - User precision (% of successful attempts)
     - Total number of attempts
     - Median number of swaps
     - Median total time elapsed
     - Estimation of the degree to which the results are explained by pure randomness